gcdvl/Deep-work/README.md

 -----------------------------------------HOW TO INSTALL-----------------------------------------

-1) Download the ZIP from GitHub.
+1) Download the Redditguardian ZIP from GitHub.

 2) Extract the files in a Folder.